ConsoleTVs/ConsoleTVs/README.md

 ## About me

-I'm **Èrik**, an ICT systems engineer.
+I'm **Èrik**, an ICT systems engineer & senior developer.
 I am a language freak and can code in any major language on many different areas of computing.
 From plain old C-99 to modern Rust.

 **I work professionally on any of those areas:**